penn-pal-lab/LIV/README.md

 ## License

-The source code in this repository is licensed under the CC BY-NC 4.0 License.
+The source code in this repository is licensed under the MIT License.

 ## Citation
 If you find this repository or paper useful for your research, please cite